Small living room lighting ideas aren't just about picking light fittings with the right proportions.

 For small living room ideas with a lower ceiling like this one, a statement chandelier might be too imposing, but it’s still important to get some light into the centre of the room.
 Use downlights, controlled separately, to illuminate the coffee table.

-When thinking about how to plan living room lighting, consider how its usage can actually help alter the layout of the room.
+When thinking about small living room lighting, consider how its usage can actually help alter the layout of the room.
 In a small room that has multiple jobs to do – a living room can at once be a playroom, a home office, a TV room and more – it can be harder to add a sense of division to dedicated areas.

 One of the biggest living room lighting trends right now is adding a contemporary spin to classic chandelier design.
 The most popular way to do this is to opt for a sputnik chandelier – a mid-century modern-style lighting arrangement that usually sees bulbs attached to the ends of spokes that shoot out in myriad directions.